University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 To determine the cgMLST loci from the allele calling results, run the following command:

 Please note that for the file path below "cgmlst/allele_calling_results/results_20260713T071622/results_alleles.tsv" the folder `results_20260713T071622` will be named different for you.
-Please make sure that you insert the correct name in to the below command.
-If you need help please ask.
+Please make sure that you insert the correct name into the below command.
+If you need help, please ask.

 ```bash
 # Determine the core genome loci